Limits of Large Language Models in Debating Humans: Methods

 \subsection{Keyword analysis}

-We identified 102 keywords as on-topic: relating to the game prompt in terms of diet, diet nutritiousness, and climate consciousness.
-Additionally, keywords were added relating to opinion consensus dynamics as well, such as majority or minority opinions, and metagaming.
-An initial selection of $36$ keywords were identified using the YAKE tool [14].
-This was done by deploying the tool on a pool of all $15,547$ messages sent by humans and bots.
-To encapsulate all aspects of the prompt and game dynamics in our dictionary of on-topic keywords, $66$ additional keywords were manually identified and added.
-See SM Section 5 for a list of all the on-topic keywords used in this research.
+We identified 102 on-topic keywords relating to the game prompt regarding diet, diet nutritiousness, and climate consciousness.
+Additionally, keywords relating to opinion consensus dynamics, such as majority or minority opinions, were added.
+An initial selection of $36$ keywords was identified using the YAKE tool~\cite{campos2020yake}.
+This was done by deploying the tool on a pool of all $15,547$ messages sent by humans and agents.
+To encapsulate all aspects of the prompt and game dynamics in our dictionary of on-topic keywords, $66$ additional keywords were manually identified and added by authors.
+See SM Section~6 for a list of all the on-topic keywords used in this research.